spell-music/csound-expression/tutorial/chapters/UserInteractionTutorial.md

 The former fades out when nothing is pressed and the latter holds the last value until the next one is present.

-The first argument for both of them is portamento time.
+The first argument for both of them is specification of the midi channel.
+The second argument is portamento time.
 It's time in second that it takes for transition from one value to another.
 The function `monoMsg` takes another parameter that specifies a release time.
 Time it takes for the note to fade out or fade in.